 o.
-Unlawful Operation of a Motorized Scooter No person shall operate a motorized scooter on any street, sidewalk, pathway or any other park district property without the express written authorization of the Park District Board or Executive Director.
+Unlawful Operation of a Motorized Scooter

+No person shall operate a motorized scooter on any street, sidewalk, pathway or any other park district property without the express written authorization of the Park District Board or Executive Director.
 Persons with disabilities may operate electric or battery powered carts designed to mitigate those disabilities while on sidewalks and pathways so long as those carts are operated in a safe and appropriate manner.

-9.3.20 SMOKING
+9.3.20 SMOKING.

-1. No person shall smoke, burn or exhale any cigar, cigarette, pipe, electronic-cigarette or any other device designed to inhale and/or exhale tobacco or any vaporizer related products (hereinafter "smoking") within any building located on District property in violation of the "Smoke Free Illinois Act" 410 ILCS 82/1 et seq., as may be amended from time to time.
-All buildings, enclosed areas or facilities open to the public will have a designated smoking area.
+- 1. With the exception of the Bridges of Poplar Creek Country Club, Hoffman Estates Park District is entirely smoke-free.
+No person shall smoke, burn, or exhale any cigar, cigarette, pipe, electronic cigarette or any other device designed to inhale and/or exhale tobacco or any vaporizer related products (hereinafter "smoking") while on District property other than Bridges of Poplar Creek Country Club. - 2.
+While at the Bridges of Poplar Creek Country Club, no person shall engage in smoking within a building, in violation of the "Smoke Free Illinois Act" 410 ILCS 82/1 et seq., as may be amended from time to time.
+All buildings, enclosed areas, and facilities will have a designated smoking area.
 The designated smoking area will not be within fifty feet (50') of any public entrance/exit to the building, enclosed area or facility, not including designated emergency exits.
-Except for the designated smoking area, smoking shall be prohibited within fifteen feet (15') of all public sidewalks, walkways or plaza areas adjacent to an enclosed area, and within fifteen feet (15') of mechanical air intakes at any building or facility or which would serve as a means of public ingress or egress to an enclosed area, building or facility.
-Cannon Crossings and Sycamore Park Restroom/Concession Facilities will not have a designated smoking area as the facilities are located within fifty feet (50') of the athletic fields.

-- 2. Smoking is prohibited within fifteen feet (15') of any outdoor eating establishment or facility on park district property. - 3.
-Smoking is prohibited within fifty feet (50') of all designated program or special event areas on park district property and all athletic fields, hard court playing surfaces, bleachers and playgrounds. - 4.
-Smoking is prohibited in/on any park district equipment or vehicle. - 5.
+Except for the designated smoking area, smoking shall be prohibited within fifteen feet (15') of all public sidewalks, walkways or plaza areas adjacent to an enclosed area, and within fifteen feet (15') of mechanical air intakes at any building or facility or which would serve as a means of public ingress or egress to an enclosed area, building or facility. - 3.
+Smoking is prohibited within fifteen feet (15') of any outdoor eating establishment or facility at the Bridges of Poplar Creek Country Club. - 4.
+Smoking is prohibited within fifty feet (50') of all designated program or special event areas at the Bridges of Poplar Creek Country Club. - 5.
+Smoking is prohibited in/on any park district equipment or vehicle. - 6.
 All personnel (staff, vendors, outside contractors, volunteers) are prohibited from smoking while working directly with the public.

-Approved 4/2014
+Approved 4/2014 Approved 9/2016